 There are plenty of statistics to show you about how effective couples therapy can be, but stories of successful couples therapy are often more revealing.
 Here’s an example of what couples therapy looks like in action.

-Does Couples Counseling Work?
+Will Couples Counseling Work For Us?
 Ask Chris and Karen.

 “Chris and Karen” (not their real names) typify the couples we see.
 Chris emailed us for a couples therapy consultation meeting, saying that he and his wife needed help to improve their communication.